Today's recipe is possibly one of India's most popular foods, dhal.

-Today's recipe is a vibrant Indian dish made from yellow split pea lentils, also known as chana dhal.
-Dhals are very popular in India for a number of reasons, including the fact that they are easy to make, cheap to buy, taste great and because of the vastly vegetarian population, dhal offers a high level of nutrition and protein and I have to say, in the cold weather, a hot bowl of dhal make great Indian style comfort food.
+Dhals are very popular in India for a number of reasons, including the fact that there are so many different varieties, they are easy to make, cheap to buy, taste great and they also offer a high level of nutrition and protein!
+You could say a hot bowl of dhal with your favourites sides makes for some great Indian-style comfort food.

 YOU WILL NEED

 250g | 9 ounces split pea yellow lentils, rinsed under cold water until clear